Pizpit/my-digital-business-card/README.md

 ### Built with

+- create-react-app
 - React
-- This project was bootstrapped with create-react-app.
-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
+- CSS
 - Flexbox

 ### What I learned